Oracle sues Google for $1bn over claimed copyright infringement in the Java programming of the Android mobile operating system (OS)

 There's no doubt that the 2012 Olympic and Paralympic Games will present a unique situation to British industry, says Dan Cunliffe, head of partners and strategy at O2 Wholesale.

 SAP claims it wants to be the No. 2 database vendor by 2015, and it’s pushing to do so.
 But is its goal realistic, and what is Oracle doing about it?

-With more firms planning to invest in mobile projects to enable staff to work on the move its becoming clearer what attributes customers are looking for in potential suppliers.
-One of the main considerations is that technology vendors chosen for mobile projects can integrate with back end legacy sy
+With more firms planning to invest in mobile projects to enable staff to work on the move it's becoming clearer what attributes customers are looking for in potential suppliers.

 Consulting firms Accenture and Detica see the big data wave as rich in new business opportunities, but rank with data privacy concerns.

 JetBlue is among several companies that tout use of stay-at-home call center agents; still, not every business likes them.